-In addition to the official forms that every bankruptcy court uses, your local bankruptcy court may require you to file one or two additional forms that it has developed.
-Your local bankruptcy court may also have special requirements or rules for filing your petition.
+In addition to the official forms that every bankruptcy court uses, your local bankruptcy court might require you to file local forms.
+Your local bankruptcy court might also have special requirements or rules for filing your petition.

-If you are representing yourself, you must file the bankruptcy forms in person at the bankruptcy court.
-There is one exception to this procedure: Several courts have a pilot project which allows debtors without attorneys to file their forms electronically.
-More courts may be adding this feature in the future.
+If you represent yourself, you should contact your local bankruptcy court for filing instructions or consult the court's website.
+You might need to file the bankruptcy forms in person, by mail, or through a court dropbox.
+Also, some courts have a pilot project that allows debtors to file electronically.
+More courts might be adding this feature in the future.

-There are federal bankruptcy courts all over the country.
-The courts are divided into judicial districts.
-Every state has at least one judicial district; most have more.
+Federal bankruptcy courts are all over the country and divided into judicial districts.
+Every state has at least one judicial district but most have more.
 You can file in either:

 You might have additional filing options if you own a business or have substantial assets somewhere other than where you live.
 In both situations, you'll want to consult with a local bankruptcy attorney.